B-Benja/Bens_Zotero/docs/first-steps.md

 Zotero 6.0 for Windows, Linux, and Mac as well as a valuable add-on for your browser, called Zotero-Connector (we talk about the add-on later), are available on the [website](https://www.zotero.org/download/).
 After downloading Zotero 6.0, follow the installation procedure as usual.

-After starting the fresh install of Zotero you will see the following program window.
+After starting Zotero you will see the following program window.
 The program is basically devided into the windows (left, middle, right).

  ![](images/02a.png)